The Weekly Review offers links to useful editing, proofreading, freelancing and publishing news articles published online in the past seven days.

 Copyright 2013 Richard H. Adin

-My colleague, editor and manuscript critiquer Sophie Playle, invited me to write a guest post for her Playle Editorial Services blog.
-Sophie's blog is very much focussed on resources for writers, and since she doesn't offer proofreading within her own service portfolio she asked me to explain what I do and how it differs from other editorial functions such as editing.
+My colleague, editor and manuscript critiquer Sophie Playle, invited me to write a guest post for her Liminal Pages blog.
+Sophie's blog is very much focused on resources for writers, and since she doesn't offer proofreading within her own service portfolio she asked me to explain what I do and how it differs from other editorial functions such as editing.

 Here's a short excerpt ...